Sexual Revolution (song)

 "Sexual Revolution" is a song by American singer Macy Gray from her second studio album, The Id (2001).
 It was released on November 26, 2001, as the album's second and final single.

-In the United Kingdom, "Sexual Revolution" became Gray's first single to miss the top 40 since "Do Something" (1999), reaching number 45.
-The single had limited success in the United States as well, peaking at number four on the Hot Dance Club Play chart.

-"Sexual Revolution" was released on two CD formats in the UK and contained remixes by Fatboy Slim and Miguel Migs.
-The single also contained Gray's version of the Christmas standard "Winter Wonderland".
+In the United Kingdom, "Sexual Revolution" became Gray's first single to miss the top 40 since "Do Something" in 1999, reaching number 45.
+The song's remixes had limited success in the United States, peaking at number four on the Billboard Dance Club Play chart.
+"Sexual Revolution" was released on two CD formats in the UK that contain remixes by Fatboy Slim and Miguel Migs.
+The single also contains Gray's version of the Christmas standard "Winter Wonderland".